 Will I know if the offender has been paroled?

 You will know at the close of the hearing what decision has been made.

 Can the Board do anything to keep the offender away from me?

 Yes, the Board can impose special conditions that restrict contact while the client is on parole.

-To contact the Board of Parole, you may call, send a letter, or submit an online comment. https://parole.nebraska.gov/contact
+To contact the Board of Parole, you may call, send a letter, or send an email to firstname.lastname@example.org.

 Nebraska Board of Parole